Moose Permit FAQ

 Q. What is the age limit for applying for a permit?

-A. Effective January 1, 2016, there is no minimum age to apply for a moose permit.
-However, persons under 10 years of age on the opening day of the open moose season are eligible to apply for a bonus point only to build bonus points but cannot win a permit.
+A. Persons under 10 years of age on the opening day of the open moose season are eligible to apply for a bonus point only to build bonus points, but cannot win a permit.

 Q. I submitted my application but did not receive a confirmation.
 How do I know that you received my application?